Urigo/merge-graphql-schemas/README.md

 ### Manually import each type

-If you decide to have manual control of each file that gets merged, all you need is the `mergeTypes` function:
+If you decide to have manual control of each file that gets merged, all you need is the `mergeTypes(types)` function.

+Ability to merge a GQL Type defined multiple times in separate files.
+Will throw an error when fieldDefintitons have conflicting values defined.
+See [PR #118](https://github.com/okgrow/merge-graphql-schemas/pull/118) for more details.
 ```js
 // ./graphql/types/index.js
 import { mergeTypes } from 'merge-graphql-schemas';